JuliaDynamics/StreamSampling.jl/docs/src/perf_tips.md

+# Performance Tips

-# Use Immutable Reservoir Samplers
+## Use Immutable Reservoir Samplers

 By default, a `ReservoirSampler` is mutable, however, it is also possible to use an immutable version which supports